gregberge/svgr/README.md

 # License

-Licensed under the MIT License, Copyright © 2017-present Smooth Code.
+Licensed under the MIT License, Copyright © 2017-present Greg Bergé.

 See [LICENSE](./LICENSE) for more information.